aukennith/Object_Detection_In_An_Urban_Environment/writeup.md

 * Split ratios.
 Dataset spliting ratio depends on the two things.One is the total number of samples and another is the actual model of itraining.
 Insufficent training data may cause overfitig as well as insufficent eval/test data  may not be able to get an accurate estimate of the model's accuracy due to lack of test samples.
 For that striking a right balance with respect to  ratio split is so important.
 The ratios used in splitting dataset is mainly based on past experience.
 I adopted a commonly occurring ratio in machine learning community, the ratio we used for train/val/test is 0.8, 0.1, 0.1.

-By running this following script  python create_splits.py --data_dir /home/workspace/data/
+By running this following script  `python create_splits.py --data_dir /home/workspace/data/`

 train, test and val directory will be created and all files will be moved to train, test and val directory from processed directory.
 We used for this project  pipeline.config, it is the config for a SSD Resnet 50 640x640 model.
-Created a directory named training and kept the pretained model in  training/pretrained-models/.
+Created a directory named training and kept the pretained model in  `training/pretrained-models/`.

 To change the location of the training and validation files, as well as the location of the label_map file, pretrained weights we edited the config files.We also adjusted the batch size which is 8.

-To create  pipeline_new.config ran the following script
+To create  `pipeline_new.config` ran the following script

 `python edit_config.py --train_dir /home/workspace/data/train/ --eval_dir /home/workspace/data/val/ --batch_size 8 --checkpoint ./training/pretrained-models/ssd_resnet50_v1_fpn_640x640_coco17_tpu-8/checkpoint/ckpt-0 --label_map label_map.pbtxt`